Moorish Morocco Tour Itinerary

 Saturday 25 April

 After a brief introduction in the morning, you’ll visit key historical sites of Casablanca, including the Hassan II Mosque, Mohammed V Square, and the Centre Ville.
-Back at the hotel with lunch included at the Marche Central, we’ll hold our first pattern drawing workshop, exploring patterns from the mosque and the market.
+Lunch at the Marché Central is included.
+Back at the hotel, we’ll hold our first pattern drawing workshop, exploring a typically Moroccan design inspired by the mosque and the market.
+We will have dinner together at the vibrant Dar Dada.

 Day 3 – Casablanca to Fez